 By limiting overruns on contracts, MoDOT can continue to keep its commitments.
 Decreasing transportation funding coupled with the increasing costs of products such as asphalt, concrete and steel has placed an even stronger emphasis on constructing projects within budget.
 This emphasis combined with the use of practical design and value engineering has contributed to limiting overruns on contracts.
-MoDOT's performance in the first quarter of fiscal year 2015 was 0.5 percent (\$105 million worth of projects completed \$500,000 over the award amount).
+MoDOT's performance in the first three quarters of fiscal year 2015 was 0.9 percent (\$802 million worth of projects completed \$7.1 million over the award amount).
 Many factors can affect the ability to complete a project within two percent of the award amount.

-Angela Fuerst, Transportation Project Manager
+David Simmons, Transportation Project Manager

-This measure tracks the use of innovative contracting methods on MoDOT projects including: ■ A + B Contracts,
+This measure tracks the use of innovative contracting methods on MoDOT projects including: A + B Contracts, Alternate Technical

-- Alternate Technical Concepts, and - Design-Build Contracts
+- Concepts, and - Design-Build Contracts